Max Kepler Player Props: Twins vs. Tigers

-Max Kepler, with a slugging percentage of .280 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins versus the Detroit Tigers, with Will Vest on the hill, June 18 at 2:10 PM ET.
+Max Kepler -- batting .259 in his past 10 games -- will be in action for the Minnesota Twins versus the Detroit Tigers, with Joey Wentz on the hill, on June 23 at 6:40 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Tigers.
+In his most recent appearance, he went 1-for-4 against the Red Sox.

 Max Kepler Game Info & Props vs. the Tigers